joshuakto/fit/README.md

 # FIT

-A barebone File gIT system for syncing files across devices utilizing Git.
+A minimalist File gIT (FIT) to sync your files across mobile and desktop devices using GitHub.

-Currently, this plugin has two major functions (Pulling from and Pushing to Github).
-The end goal of this plugin is to give users one single button to sync their vault to streamline the user experience.

 This plugin is designed to be as simple as possible, enabling one-click sync that works universally across mobile and desktop.

 ### Relevant plugins